B.D. Graft

 Brian de Graft (born 21 September 1988), better known by the name B.D.
-Graft, is a German visual artist living and working in Amsterdam, The Netherlands.
+Graft, is a German visual artist living and working in Amsterdam.

 Early life and career

 De Graft was born in Mayen, Germany to a German mother and a half Ghanaian, half Dutch father.
 When he was seven, the family moved to South-East London, England, where they would stay for seven years.
 It was here that De Graft discovered his love for music and skateboarding, which would go on to influence his art.

 When de Graft was 14, the family moved to Cologne, Germany, where de Graft finished highschool.

 In 2011, de Graft moved to Amsterdam, the Netherlands, to study at the University of Amsterdam.
 He obtained a BA in Media and Culture (with a specialization in Film), followed by an MA in English literature and Culture.
 During his studies, de Graft began making art as a hobby.
 In 2014, he started uploading his work to Instagram and decided to concentrate on his art full time in late 2016.

 Recurring themes in De Graft's work include ownership (most notably his project "Is It Mine if I Add Some Yellow?"), nature, the pursuit of happiness, and the ‘deceptively decorative’.
 He mainly works on paper and canvas using acrylic, Oil pastels and charcoal.